How can we help you?

 Urine Drug Testing

-We can collect your urine for drug testing
+We can collect your urine for drug testing.
+We can provide drug testing if required for your employer.

 Our emotional support and therapy dog, Gus is available during your visit with us.
 Many of our patients enjoy the therapeutic presence of animals during their medical visit.